KevinMKiarie/KingKiarie/README.md

 # Kevin Kiarie — Senior Full Stack Engineer

-> Architecting scalable, production-grade systems at [NexusCAE.ai](https://nexuscae.ai) · Based in Nairobi, Kenya
+> Architecting scalable, production-grade systems in Kenya and the Global.
+Reach Out to build the future and the next big thing!

 ---